 History tells us that all 4 bands sold millions of albums and repeatedly toured the globe but which album can truly be considered the greatest Big 4 album of them all?

 1. Time 2.
 Blood 3.
 Keep It in the Family 4.
 In My World 5.
 Gridlock 6.
 Intro to Reality 7.
 Belly of the Beast 8.
 Got the Time 9.
 H8 Red 10.
 One Man Stands 11.
 Discharge

-Persistence Of Time was the last Anthrax album to feature vocalist Joey Belladonna until 2011’s Worship Music and he bowed out with a bang; Persistence Of Time is a timeless thrash record that has barely aged a day.
+Persistence Of Time was the last Anthrax album to feature vocalist Joey Belladonna until 2011’s Worship Music and he bowed out with a bang…. because Persistence Of Time is a timeless thrash record that has barely aged a day.

-The songs which elevate this album to classic status are the dark and foreboding epics “Time”, “Blood”, “Keep It In the Family” and “In My World”.
-On these tracks, Heavy-ass Thrash collides with Progressive Metal to create a paranoid excursion into the seedy underbelly of modern life.
-All but abandoning the goofy sense of humour which permeated through their previous releases, on Persistence Of Time Anthrax changed tact entirely and a bleak tone replaces the pop-culture themes of old.
+The songs which elevated this album to classic status were the dark and foreboding epics “Time”, “Blood”, “Keep It In the Family” and “In My World”.
+On these tracks, heavy-ass thrash collided with progressive metal to create a paranoid excursion into the seedy underbelly of modern life.
+All but abandoning the goofy sense of humour which permeated through their previous releases, on Persistence Of Time Anthrax changed tact entirely and a bleak tone replaced the pop-culture themes of old.

 This departure into murkier waters may seem alien and against their original philosophy but in light of the progression made by Metallica, Megadeth et all in the early nineties, this darker sound and mature approach was admirable and frankly necessary.